Graphic Design Application Process

 In a one-page typed essay, answer the following...

-- Why do you want to get into the field of Graphic or Web Design?
+- Why do you want to get into the field of Graphic Design?

 - What are your future goals?

-To help us determine if the program is the right fit for you, we would like to see some creative works you have produced.
+To help us determine if the program is the right fit for you, we would like to see some creative or artistic work you have produced.

 We understand that you may be coming from a different career track and may not have design work to show, however do not let this discourage you.
 Your life experience counts and is factored in.

-Some types of work we would like to see are:.web pages, posters, photography, paintings, drawings, craft projects, video, or music.
+Some types of work we would like to see are: invites, web pages, posters, photography, paintings, drawings, craft projects, video, or music.
 View some examples.

 It is essential you maintain an ACTIVE EMAIL ACCOUNT that we are able to communicate with you.